-Fish oils for rheumatoid arthritis
+Fish oil for rheumatoid arthritis

-140 volunteers with rheumatoid arthritis were asked to take either 10ml high dose fish oil (5.5g EPA + DHA per day) or a control oil containing a small amount of fish oil (400mg EPA + DHA) to produce a similar ‘fishy’ odour.
+Altogether, 140 people with rheumatoid arthritis were asked to take either 10ml high dose fish oil (5.5g EPA + DHA per day) or a control oil containing a small amount of fish oil (400mg EPA + DHA) to produce a similar ‘fishy’ odour.
 This ensured that neither the participants nor the doctors knew which patient was on which supplement (a double-blind, randomised, controlled trial).

-After 12 months, people with rheumatoid arthritis who were taking the high dose fish oils were 76% more likely to have responded to their triple DMARD therapy (after adjusting for other factors such as smoking) than those on the control oil.
+After 12 months, people with rheumatoid arthritis who were taking the high dose fish oil were 76% more likely to have responded to their triple DMARD therapy (after adjusting for other factors such as smoking) than those on the control oil.

 Only 10.5% of those in the high dose fish oil group ‘failed’ triple therapy and moved on to more intensive rheumatoid arthritis treatment with an immunosuppressive drug called leflunomide, compared to one-third (32.1%) of those taking the control oil.